Skip to content

 Open Pedagogy Assignment Grants - Pilot

 Are you a faculty member at a PALNI-supported institution interested in Open Pedagogy?
 If so, PALNI invites you to apply for a $400 PALSave Open Pedagogy Assignment Grant.
 This pilot grant serves as an incentive for you to create (or redesign) and share an open pedagogy-focused assignment for your course, providing a foundation for future students and educators to learn from and build upon.
+Faculty must be a United States residents to receive stipends.

-Note: Applicants will be notified on a rolling basis starting in mid-September, 2024.
+Applicants will be notified on a rolling basis starting in mid-September, 2024.
 Please add amanda@palni.edu and patti@palni.edu to your email contacts to prevent important information regarding your grant application from going to spam.

 Open pedagogy assignments, also called renewable or public-facing assignments, include student-generated content such as: